Syllabus | Join our Discord server

 Please keep in mind that you might have to do this more than once, since there is no guarantee that you will find a good example of oversimplification or misinterpretation in the first source that you check.
 That's okay: the point of this assignment is to get you to practice these research skills.
 This assignment is about the process more than it is about the end result.

 Your assignment should be no more than 500 words long, and it's okay if it is as short as 250 words.
 (Longer is not better; be concise and efficient in your writing.)
-The assignment is due at 11:59pm on Sunday, February 18th.
-You should send it to me in a direct message on Discord (not as an attachment, just paste it into the text box).
+The assignment is due at 11:59pm on Friday, September 27th.
+You should email it to me by pasting it directly in the body of an email (not as an attachment or as a google docs link).
+Make sure to save a copy for yourself!

 Required Reading